 If exploring a coconut grove gets you hungry for a taste of this tropical plant, you can find plenty of edible options at restaurants, food stands and bars across Kauai.
 Fresh coconut milk makes a refreshing drink after a hike through the island’s interior, and fresh coconut meat scraped out of the nut and eaten raw makes a tasty snack any time of day.
 Bring along a box of coconut water when you’re headed out to the beach, or order a drink served in a coconut shell and sipped through a colorful straw.
 Coconut cream and coconut milk are frequently used as ingredients in tropical cocktails, so you can sample island-grown coconut in a Pina Colada or Blue Hawaiian.
 For a truly local specialty, try haupia, a Hawaiian pudding made with coconut milk, or sample the dish called kulolo, a dessert that blends coconut milk and taro.
 Coconut isn’t just for sweet dishes, either.
 During your stay in Hawaii you might find fresh fish fried in coconut oil, rich coconut curries served as main dishes and shavings of coconut fruit sprinkled over your grilled chicken.

 Now that you’ve got coconuts on your mind, isn’t it the perfect time to start planning your trip to a tropical paradise where coconut fronds wave in the breeze and coconut shells full of tasty concoctions are waiting for you to take a sip?
-Call 808-240-6600 today to book your luxurious private villa at Koloa Landing Resort and get ready for your coconut-inspired dream vacation.
+Call 808-240-6600 today to book your luxurious private villa at Koloa Landing Resort, the best Kauai beach resort and get ready for your coconut-inspired dream vacation.